pujya-kvs/Howdy---Video-Conference-Web-App-/README.md

 Hosted on Heroku - https://tranquil-island-60379.herokuapp.com/

-To run this application on your machine:

-Clone this repository and execute the following commands\
+To run this application on your machine, clone this repository and execute the following commands\
 -> npm install\
 -> cd src\
 -> node app.js\